openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    separator
    Boolean

-#. *boolean conditional expressions* (the type of both the second and the
+#. *boolean conditional expressions* (both the second and the third operand
-   third operand expressions are either *boolean* or *Boolean*);
+   expressions are either of type *boolean* or type *Boolean*);

 #. *numeric conditional expressions* (both the second and the third operand
    expressions are of a numeric type); and

-#. *reference conditional expressions* (all other combinations of
+#. *reference conditional expressions* (at least one expression of the second
-   operand expressions).
+   and the third operand are of a reference type, but none of them is of a union type).

+#. *other conditional expressions*.

 The following sections explain how the kind of a conditional expression influences its type determination at runtime:

 #.
 The first operand expression of a conditional expression is
-   evaluated; the unboxing conversion is performed on the result if necessary.
+   evaluated.
+The unboxing conversion is performed on the result if necessary.

 #.
 The resultant *boolean* value is used to choose between the second